design-first/system-runtime/README.md

 [MSON](https://system-runtime.readme.io/docs/design-your-model#section-mson) is based on [UML](http://uml.org), so learning it is very easy.

+#### A component factory

+Runtime uses the [Model-Driven Architecture](http://www.omg.org/mda/) approach to create classes based on your design.
+Use them to instantiate your components.

 #### A NoSQL Database

 Runtime acts as an ODM (Object-Document Mapper) to manage your components as NoSQL Documents.